Lennonka/refactordoc/README.md

 Refactoring a module or assembly means that the script:

 * renames the file according to the given title and prefix,
-* replaces the AsciiDoc ID on the first line of the file,
+* replaces the AsciiDoc ID on the first line of the file if ID is present,
-* replaces the old title with the new title on the second line of the file,
+* replaces the old title with the new title on the second line of the file if a title is present,
-* finds and replaces all references of the changed title and ID in other `.adoc` files.
+* finds and replaces all references of the changed filename, title, and ID in other `.adoc` files.

 ## Limitations